Writing Tests

 setupFunctions()

-method, which you call in the bootstrap.php
+method, which you should call in your bootstrap.php

 file: